GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 // ...
 {% endhighlight %}

-The code will compile and produce the same results as it was before.
-However, how can we be sure that the updated code consumes less allocation than the previous version?
+While the updated code still compiles successfully and produces the same output as before, the real question is: does it actually reduce memory allocations compared to the previous version?
+To validate this improvement, we need to go beyond functional correctness and examine the runtime behavior more closely.

 # Profiling memory allocation in Rust using `Heaptrack`
 [Heaptrack](https://github.com/KDE/heaptrack/blob/master/README.md) is a heap memory profiler for Linux.